 What are FODMAPs?

-FODMAP stands for "Fermentable Oligo-, Di-, Mono-saccharides And Polyols" These are often poorly digested in the small intestine and cause gas, bloating and changes in stool pattern.
+FODMAP stands for "Fermentable Oligo-, Di-, Mono-saccharides And Polyols".
+These types of carbohydrates are often poorly digested in the small intestine and cause gas, bloating and changes in stool pattern.

 High FODMAP foods:

-If you notice you have IBS symptoms after eating a certain type or food, or if it’s worse in the morning or night-time, then start making a note (use your phone if you’re out and about) of what you have eaten that day.
+If you notice you have IBS symptoms after eating a certain type or food, or if it’s worse in the morning or night-time, then start keeping a record (use your phone if you’re out and about) of what you have eaten that day.
 If you start to see a pattern occurring, you could be intolerant or sensitive to those foods.

 If you spot a pattern, you may want to try temporarily remove the food item in question from your diet for a few weeks to see if your symptoms improve.
-If your triggers seem to be FODMAP foods, then following the low FODMAP diet can be beneficial, but do note that this diet should not be followed for more than a month, as many of these foods are great for feeding good bacteria so you do not want to withhold these from your diet for any extended period.
+If your triggers seem to be FODMAP foods, then following the low-FODMAP diet can be beneficial, but do note that this diet should not be followed for more than a month.
+This is because many of these foods are great for feeding good bacteria, so you do not want to withhold these from your diet for any extended period.
 Ideally, the FODMAP diet should only be embarked upon with the advice and guidance of a qualified health practitioner.

 The worlds most clinically researched strain of Lactobacillus acidophilus with over 60 clinical trials behind it is L. acidophilus NCFM®.
 This strain has shown to lower symptom severity of IBS complaints, particularly pain and bloating where 73% of participants reported less bloating in as little as 4 weeks.

 Not only has this strain demonstrated impressive results for reducing symptoms, it can also help with one of the most common food intolerances: dairy.
 It can aid in the digestion of lactose as lactobacillus bacteria possess lactase activity (the enzyme needed to break down lactose.
-Health care practitioners can go to our Probiotics Professionals area to read more.
+Health care practitioners can go to our sister site, Probiotics Professionals, to read more.

 Another strain that has been especially researched for IBS is Lactobacillus plantarum 299v.
 This strain has shown in studies to be particularly good at lowering pain and bloating scores in those with IBS.
 With the pain of IBS often described as “like being in labour”, any reduction has got to be a good thing, right?